Link to Facebook

 Tax deductions vs tax credits

-There are tax deductions and there are tax credits.
+There are tax deductions and tax credits.
 The difference between tax deductions and tax credits is huge.
 These will provide important tax benefits that can help reduce your tax bill.

 Tax deductions lower your taxable income by reducing the income that is subject to tax.
 For example, if you claim a $1,000 deduction, and your marginal tax rate is 25%, you will save $250 in taxes.